A university open to all: Policy for Welcoming Refugees Students

-Discovering their host country, setting out on a new professional or academic project: Sciences Po has made assisting refugees its priority
+Discovering their host country, defining a new professional or academic project: Sciences Po has made assisting refugees its priority

-In response to the migration crisis that took hold of Europe and the world in 2015, Sciences Po has developed a specific policy for welcoming student refugees.
-In addition to the ‘classic’ procedures of admission to our Master’s courses, Sciences Po, in partnership with the NGO each One, offers a specialised measure designed to work closely with migrants whose studies have been interrupted, and take into account the particularities of their academic background.
-We aim to mentor students as they regain confidence, get to know their host country, and embark on a new academic or professional project.
+In response to the migrant crisis that took hold of Europe and the world in 2015, Sciences Po developed a policy for welcoming student refugees.
+In addition to the ‘classic’ admissions procedures for our Masters programmes, Sciences Po, offers a specialised measure to work closely with migrants whose studies have been interrupted, while considering the specificity of their background.
+It's an approach to mentor students as they regain confidence, get to know their host country, and embark on a new academic or professional project.

 Our programme for student refugees

-Since 2018, Sciences Po has been committed to welcoming and integrating refugees by setting up the Professional Certificate for Young Refugees.
-This is a 2-year course that is validated by a BAC +2.
-The program has 3 main objectives: to improve students’ French language skills, to introduce them to the social sciences and humanities, and to help them integrate into French society (pursue their studies and/or find a job).
+Since 2018, Sciences Po has been committed to welcoming and integrating refugees through the Professional Certificate in the Social Sciences and Humanities for Young Refugees.
+This 2-year course confers a post-secondary qualification of BAC +2.
+The programme has 3 main objectives: to improve students’ French language skills, to introduce them to the social sciences and humanities, and to help them integrate into French society (pursue their studies and/or find a job).

 Programme